dd9jn/rfc4880bis/crypto-refresh.md

 3. The sending software generates a signature from the hash digest using the sender's private key.

-4. The binary signature is attached to the message.
+4. The signature is attached to or transmitted alongside the message.

-5. The receiving software keeps a copy of the message signature.
+5. The receiving software obtains a copy of the message and the message signature.

 6. The receiving software generates a new hash digest for the received message and verifies it using the message's signature.
    If the verification is successful, the message is accepted as authentic.